-Most yields on USAA’s CDs with multi-year terms top out below 1.00%.
-The highest available USAA CD yield is 1.06% – and that’s only for customers willing to lock up their funds for seven years.
+Most yields on USAA’s CDs with multi-year terms top out below 1.50%.
+The highest available USAA CD yield is 2.22% – and that’s only for customers willing to lock up their funds for 7 years.

-USAA’s yields have remained flat or declined slightly even as prevailing rates have ticked up, exacerbating the deficiency.
+USAA’s yields have remained behind the curve as prevailing rates have ticked up, exacerbating the deficiency.
 If you’re chasing yields on FDIC-insured savings products, you definitely want to look beyond USAA.

 3. Customer Service Is Cumbersome and Confusing

 USAA has live customer service professionals, but reaching them can be tricky.
-Though there’s a main number – (210) 531-USAA – with a touch-tone menu to direct you to the right department, the sheer number of departments makes this time-consuming.
+Though there’s a main number with a touch-tone menu to direct you to the right department, the sheer number of departments makes this time-consuming.
 So USAA advises you to call your desired division (IRAs, mortgage, auto loans, and so on) directly.

 However, this requires you to look up the pertinent number in its online directory, which can also take time.
 And since its offices are closed on the weekend, calling on Monday can be stressful and time-consuming – so much so that USAA advises members to call Tuesday through Friday instead.
 By contrast, Ally Bank’s customer service team is available 24/7, by phone, often with wait times of just a few minutes.